ICOS-Carbon-Portal/pylib/icoscp_stilt/docs/index.md

-As stated above, the [legacy functionality](modules.md#legacy-modules) is still available, but for new code the developers are encouraged to consider the new model `icoscp_stilt.stilt` as the first choice.
+As stated above, the [legacy functionality](modules.md#legacy-modules) is still available, but for new code the developers are encouraged to consider the new module `icoscp_stilt.stilt` as the first choice.

+The following code demonstrates the new functionality.

 ```Python
 from icoscp_stilt import stilt